 If you wonder why this is necessary, well, it is because the stock tends to expand more than permitted if you secure the lid before freezing.
 This is the main reason for the cracking of glass or thin plastics.

 Ensure your mason jars don’t bump against one another while arranging them in the freezer.
 This is because the glass can crack whenever you jostle the jars while opening the freezer door or rummaging around for something.

 I don’t recommend freezing the broth in containers larger than a quart.
 Perhaps it’s because I have not been able to freeze broth in these containers successfully.

 Freezing broth in ice cube tray:

-It is a great idea to freeze your vegetable broth in ice cubes if you generally need to only add a pinch of flavor to your dishes or when required, you only need a cup of broth.
+It is a great idea to freeze your vegetable broth in ice cubes if you generally need only to add a pinch of flavor to your dishes, or when required, you only need a cup of broth.
 I, however, usually make 20-25 cups of broth to not only add flavor but also for added nutrition.

 Alternatively, you can transfer the broth into a resealable plastic Ziploc bag or any resealable container.
 It helps save space and provides easy access when storing the broth for up to 2 months.

-Freezing broth in resealable Plastic Ziploc Bags
+Freezing broth in resealable plastic Ziploc bags

 There is no doubt that the easiest way to store broth in the freezer is by pouring and storing It in resealable plastic Ziploc bags.